-1 A Top-Four Primary then an RCV election puts a focus on four big candidates, with more hopes, fears and plans than just two rivals in a macho duel.
+A Top-Four Primary then an RCV election puts a focus on four big rivals.
+They offer more hopes, fears and plans than just two rivals in a macho duel.
 A winner has both intense and widespread support.4.2